-The MATCH grants program encourages and supports creative projects that enhance the health of Iowans or South Dakotans through visionary health thinking in cities and towns, counties, public entities and nonprofits that will intentionally leverage our funding to attract additional funds from other sources.
+The MATCH grant program encourages and supports creative projects that enhance the health of Iowans or South Dakotans through visionary health thinking in cities and towns, counties, public entities and nonprofits that will intentionally leverage our funding to attract additional funds from other sources.

 The MATCH resources are being offered to serve as a catalyst to bring other funding to important health needs of a community that impact environmental and policy approaches necessary to impact health locally.
 Specific preference for this funding is to advance work in:

-- promoting active living and built environment
+- promoting active living and built environments

 - increasing access and consumption of nutritious foods